joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/handling-html-related-events-in-air.md

 that contains it is closed, the event listeners that reference objects on the unloaded page are not automatically removed.
 When an object dispatches an event to a handler that has already been unloaded, you see the following error
-message: “The application attempted to reference a JavaScript object in an HTML page that is no longer loaded.”
+message: "The application attempted to reference a JavaScript object in an HTML page that is no longer loaded."

 To avoid this error, remove JavaScript event listeners in an HTML page before it goes away.
 In the case of page navigation (within an HTMLLoader object), remove